flyteorg/flytekit/docs/source/design/authoring.rst

 Workflows
 =========
-There are two workflow classes, which both inherit from the :py:class:`WorkflowBase <flytekit.core.workflow.WorkflowBase>` class.
+There are two workflow classes, and both of them inherit from the :py:class:`WorkflowBase <flytekit.core.workflow.WorkflowBase>` class.

 .. autoclass:: flytekit.core.workflow.PythonFunctionWorkflow
    :noindex: